bjornmeansbear/carbonCycle/lecture.md

 With our current understanding of the earth's dynamics the carbon cycle is the way that we observe carbon cycling through the planet's interconnected systems.

-The total cycle has within it two systems that operate at different time scales: the Geological and the Biological.
+The total cycle has within it two main systems that operate at different time scales: the Geological and the Biological.
 The Geological is slow and steady and relies on entire ecosystems... the biological is fast and is more about respiration and consumption.

 ## Geological Carbon Cycle: thousands; tens of thousands; millions of years